Palisades Skating School

 Participant will need hockey skates and an ice-approved certified hockey helmet.

-Intermediate Hockey: Teaches forward C-Cuts, hockey turns, forward slalom, forward stop and starts, backward V-stop, lateral marching crossovers.
-One foot pushes, forwards crossover glides and crossovers, backward C-Cuts and one foot glide, mohawk and hockey stop.
+Hockey 3 & 4: Teaches forward C-Cuts, hockey turns, forward slalom, forward stop and starts, backward V-stop, lateral marching crossovers.
+One foot pushes, forwards crossover glides and crossovers, backward C-Cuts and one foot glide, mohawk and hockey stop and more.

-Free Skate - Must have passed Basic 8 or Adult 4.
+Free Skate - Must have passed Basic 6.
 (Click for more details)

 Teaches jumps, spins and footwork.